mrllama123/bheema/_posts/2017-04-21-mise-en-scene.md

 (opining scene)
 #### fig2

+to conculude though the use of clothing and performance in this film, it helps to examplify the theme of being diffrent

 ## Bilbography
 Corrigan, Timothy, and Patricia White.
 2014.
 The Film Experience: An Introduction.
 4 edition.
 Boston: Bedford/St. Martin’s.